Pregnancy and Early Childhood within Salford Talking Therapies

 Asking for help doesn’t mean you can’t cope or can’t care for your child and it is very rare that children are taken away from their parents but it is the start of getting the right help to ensure you can be the parent you want to be.

 "Just after 4 sessions I felt like a weight had been lifted; I was able to stop the intrusive thoughts in their tracks and as a result I felt less anxious.
 By the end of therapy, my anxiety had completely gone and I felt like a new person and a better mother because I was in control again’’ (Mum who accessed this service).

-Salford Psychological Therapies provides a priority ‘talking therapy’ service to all pregnant individuals and parents with a child under 2.
+Salford Talking Therapies provides a priority ‘talking therapy’ service to all pregnant individuals and parents with a child under 2.
 We are committed to promoting equality and diversity and promoting a culture that actively values and celebrates difference.

 • We welcome people from all ethnic backgrounds.

 • We welcome families with different structures and different needs: same sex couples, different sex couples, single parents, surrogate mothers, trans parents, adoptive parents, parents raising gender neutral children and many more.